novasearch/SLVideo/README.md

 ```sh
 flask --app app run -h X.X.X.X -p XXXX
 ```
+## Change the encoders

+For now, two encoders are available in this repository: the `clip-ViT-B-32` and the `capivara`.
+If you wish to change the used encoder, you can add one by creating a file in the `app/embeddings/encoders` folder where you will implement the image and text encoding methods by extending the **Encoder**  abstract class.
+This approach follows the strategy design pattern.
 ## Folder Structure

 The `object_detectors_env` folder is the conda environment that contains the necessary libraries to run the object detection models.